Alfresco/docs-alfresco/search-enterprise/latest/using/index.md

 !yellow banana
 ```

-> **Note:** In the three initial samples above, since `OR` is default operator for searching, results are expected to include every node with "yellow" and every node without "banana" term.
-If you want to get nodes with "yellow" term and without term "banana", use following expression: `yellow AND NOT banana`
+> **Note:** In the three initial samples above, since `OR` is the default operator for searching, the results are expected to include every node with "yellow" and every node without the "banana" term.
+If you want to get nodes with the "yellow" term and without the term "banana", use the following expression: `yellow AND NOT banana`.

-The `NOT` operator can only be used for string keywords; it doesn’t work for numerals or dates.
+The `NOT` operator can only be used for string keywords and doesn’t work for numerals or dates.

 Prefixing any search qualifier with a `-` excludes all results that are matched by that qualifier.